2 Days in Bologna: A Relaxing Travel Itinerary On Foot

 • Save

-Then go to Sala Borsa, a charming library that was once the Bologna Stock Exchange.
+Then go to Sala Borsa, a charming library that once was the Bologna Stock Exchange.
 You can glimpse the ancient Roman settlements from the floor with glass slabs of the Bologna Stock Exchange.
 I recommend you to take a tour of the basement.
 It is not always open.
 Check out the timetables and ask for information.

 The next stop is the church of San Petronio at Piazza Galvani, where there is the statue of the scientist who experiments on a frog.
 The church is the fourth largest one in the world.